Arogya-2002/BG_addAndRemove/README.md

 2. Choose one of the following actions:
    - **Remove Background**: Upload an image and click "Remove Background"
    - **Add Background**: Upload a foreground image and a background image
-   - **Inpaint Image**: Upload an input image and a black-white mask image where white represents the area to be inpainted
 3. Download your processed images

 ### API Endpoints